GAMS-dev/gamspy/docs/user/ml/embed_nn.rst

 ********************************************
-Embedding a trained neural network in GAMSPy
+Embedding a Trained Neural Network in GAMSPy
 ********************************************

 One of the most exciting applications of combining machine learning with